FlaSpaceInst/EZ-RASSOR/dem_scripts/README.txt

     however you want, just keep in mind that some permutations aren't efficient or just redundant.
 If you want to do all of them in a single run, the recommended order is 4->3->2->1.

+    NOTE: auto_gen_wrld (5) is not streamlined to run as an option in the run_programs.sh script and does not require docker.
+The process of running this script is relatively similar to how to run the run_programs.sh.
+See below for more details.

     Programs: